CoderLovely08/Web-Training/README.md

 - Event handling and binding
 - Applying CSS dynamically

+### - Mini Project 2 -  *Dice Rolling Game* (JavaScript and jQuery)
+Create a web-based game where users can roll dice and see the results.
+Use JavaScript and jQuery to handle user interactions and display the outcome.

 ## 7. Node.js Basics
 - Introduction to Node.js
 - Setting up Node.js environment